Now before you go and invest in LED under cabinet lighting, there are some important things you should know about while you’re planning:

 Warm White 3000k

-It`s going to depend on how many light fixtures you`re going to install, your location and are you going to you get a professional electrician or are going to do the work yourself.
+It`s going to depend on how many light fixtures you`re going to install, your location, and whether are you going to you get a professional electrician or are going to do the work yourself.

-- How many light fixtures: Installing a large quantity of lights increases material costs.
-Although the cost per fixture perhaps is cheaper, as it is possible to take advantage of bulk purchase discounts and to arrange better price with an electrician.
+- How many light fixtures: Installing a large number of lights increases material costs.
+Although the cost per fixture perhaps is cheaper, it is possible to take advantage of bulk purchase discounts and arrange a better price with an electrician.

 - Rewiring: Changing the arrangement of your home’s electrical wiring requires a qualified electrician, and notably increases costs.